 Money is not a client of any investment adviser featured on this page.
 The information provided on this page is for educational purposes only and is not intended as investment advice.
 Money does not offer advisory services.

-When investors look to earn income while also diversifying their portfolios, they routinely turn to bonds to add a layer of safe, conservative assets to their holdings.
-That often entails purchasing savings bonds from the United States federal government because of their low risk and predictable gains.
-Additionally, savings bonds can act as a hedge for asset classes that are more prone to market volatility and economic downtowns, such as stocks and mutual funds.
+When investors want to earn income while also diversifying their portfolios, they often turn to bonds to add a layer of safe, conservative assets to their holdings.
+Specifically, that often entails buying savings bonds from the United States Department of the Treasury because of their low risk and predictable gains.
+Additionally, savings bonds can act as a hedge for asset classes that are more prone to market volatility and economic downtowns, such as stocks, exchange-traded funds (ETFs) and mutual funds.

-Read on to learn what savings bonds are, their pros and cons, the different types available and whether or not they are a good fit for your investment portfolio.
+Read on to learn about what savings bonds are, their pros and cons, the different types available and whether or not they are a good fit for your investment strategy.

 What is a savings bond?

-A savings bond is a type of bond issued by a government and sold to the general public.
-Specifically, U.S. savings bonds are debt securities issued by the Department of the Treasury that are used to help pay for the federal government's operating needs.
+A savings bond is a type of bond issued by a government and sold to the general public in order to raise funds or investments for public services.
+Specifically, U.S. savings bonds are debt securities issued by the Department of the Treasury that are used to help pay for the federal government's operating expenses.

 Importantly, U.S. savings bonds are considered one of the safest investment vehicles available because they are backed by the full faith and credit of the federal government, which to date has never defaulted on its debt obligations.
 Savings bonds are also very predictable investments, with set terms that offer unsurprising yields.

 To help determine how much money you can make by investing in them, the U.S. government offers a savings bond calculator through the Treasury Department’s online portal, TreasuryDirect.gov.